-Many jurisdictions have responded to concerns about the performance of students and schools by implementing jurisdictional assessment programs.
-These take different forms and are of different degrees of maturity in different jurisdictions.
-Assuming that the underlying goal of this policy direction is to improve and not merely to describe achievement or entrench current levels, there is good reason to examine assessment practices in the jurisdictions and particularly the uses made of jurisdictional assessments.
+Many provinces and territories have responded to concerns about the performance of students and schools by implementing provincial and territorial assessment programs.
+These take different forms and are of different degrees of maturity in different provinces and territories.
+Assuming that the underlying goal of this policy direction is to improve and not merely to describe achievement or entrench current levels, there is good reason to examine assessment practices in the provinces and territories and particularly the uses made of these assessments.
 This area has been pursued in a limited way in SAIP and PISA.
-The intent here is to expand the scope of questions about assessment and possibly to tailor the questions to the specific features of jurisdictional assessments.
+The intent in PCAP is to expand the scope of questions about assessment and possibly to tailor the questions to the specific features of provincial and territorial assessments.